-B vitamins by nature do not have a pleasant aroma.
+B vitamins by nature have an unpleasant aroma.
 This is normal and does not indicate the product is expired or otherwise compromised.
-The expiration date of any NOW® supplement is printed on the bottom of the bottle.
+If in doubt, check the expiration date, which is printed on the bottom of all NOW supplement bottles.

 Sometimes you may get B vitamin powder residue on the capsules, usually yellow in color.
 Again, this is a normal occurrence.
 There is often a small amount of powder that escapes during the encapsulation process, and it sometimes coats the outside of the capsules.

-Most B vitamins function in the body only in their coenzyme (or active) forms, and the regular forms as found in our B-12 or certain B-complex products have to be converted into the coenzyme forms before they can do their job.
-These coenzyme forms, though, are usually much more expensive and are considered more potent than standard vitamin forms, so we have both forms to offer consumers a variety of options.
+Most B vitamins function in the body only in their coenzyme (or active) forms, and the regular form as found in B-12 or certain B-complex products has to be converted into the coenzyme form by your body before it can do its job.
+These coenzyme forms are usually much more expensive and are considered more potent than standard vitamin forms, so we have both forms to offer consumers a variety of options.
 Methylcobalamin is one of these coenzyme forms.
 Since it’s already in its coenzyme form and doesn’t require conversion, your body can use it right away as opposed to having to follow the typical metabolic pathway for conversion.

 Is methylcobalamin safe and where does it come from?